RobbRRob/FoodPlus-1.20.1/README.md

 - Get recipes by looting structures or fishing
 - Food can give you effects
-- use different utensils to cook (coldron to simmer), iron plate for cooking
+- use different utensils to cook (cauldron to simmer), iron plate for cooking

 ## Added items

-### Ingrediens
+### Ingredients

 #### Fruit